DanielMaritim/life-cycle-in-React/README.md

 componentWillUnmount is the last function to be called immediately before the component is removed from the DOM.
 It is generally used to perform clean-up for any DOM-elements or timers created in componentWillMount
+<b> this method is evoked when the component is being removed,that had been mounted on the DOM </b>